yihao6/vfa/README.md

 We recommend using the examples provided in vfa/data_configs/ and modifies those examples to avoid error.

+Hyper-parameters and loss functions are specified using params.json file.
+We provided two examples in vfa/params/vfa/
+- vfa/params/vfa/vfa_ncc.json uses normalized cross correlation loss.
+It should be used for intra-modality registration.
+- vfa/params/vfa/vfa_mi.json uses mutual information loss.
+It can be used for inter-modality registration.

 ### Training outputs
-Checkpoint files will be saved to output_dir/checkpoints/identifier/ Tensorboard files will be saved to output_dir/runs/
+- Checkpoint files will be saved to output_dir/checkpoints/identifier/
+- Tensorboard files will be saved to output_dir/runs/

 output_dir and identifier are specified as command line argument during training

 ### Evaluation outputs
 Registration results are saved based on prefix setting in data_config.json When save_results is set to 1, VFA saves:
-1. The warped image: "prefix_m_img.nii.gz"
+- The warped image: "prefix_m_img.nii.gz"
-2. The intersection of the warped and fixed mask: "prefix_mask.nii.gz"
+- The intersection of the warped and fixed mask: "prefix_mask.nii.gz"
-3. The transformation grid: "prefix_grid.nii.gz"
+- The transformation grid: "prefix_grid.nii.gz"
-4. (When the moving segmentation is provided) The warped label map: "prefix_w_seg.nii.gz"
+- (When the moving segmentation is provided) The warped label map: "prefix_w_seg.nii.gz"

 When save_results is set to 2, VFA saves additional images:
-5. The fixed image: "prefix_f_img.nii.gz"
+- The fixed image: "prefix_f_img.nii.gz"
-6. The moving image: "prefix_m_img.nii.gz"
+- The moving image: "prefix_m_img.nii.gz"
-7. The warped mask: "prefix_w_mask.nii.gz"
+- The warped mask: "prefix_w_mask.nii.gz"
-8. The fixed label map: "prefix_f_seg.nii.gz"
+- The fixed label map: "prefix_f_seg.nii.gz"
-9. The moving label map: "prefix_m_seg.nii.gz"
+- The moving label map: "prefix_m_seg.nii.gz"
-10. The grid line representation of the transformation: "prefix_grid_lines.nii.gz"
+- The grid line representation of the transformation: "prefix_grid_lines.nii.gz"
-11. Displacement magnitude image: "prefix_disp_magnitude.nii.gz"
+- Displacement magnitude image: "prefix_disp_magnitude.nii.gz"

-We export those additional images to be useful for debugging purpose, however, they will slow down the processing
+### Pretrained weights
+- Pretrain VFA on LUMIR dataset can be downloaded [**here**](https://iacl.ece.jhu.edu/~yihao/vfa/vfa_v0.0.6_lumir.pth).

 ### Citation
 If you use this code, please cite our papers.

-and our previous conference paper:
+Our previous conference paper:
 ```
 @inproceedings{liu2022coordinate,
   title={Coordinate translator for learning deformable medical image registration},